afrazkhan/akinaka/README.md

 ## Contributing

-Modules can be added easily by simply dropping them in and adding an entry into `akinaka.py` to include them, and some `click` code in their `__init__` (or elsewhere that's loaded, but this is the cleanest way).
+Modules can be added easily by simply dropping them in and adding an entry into `akinaka` to include them, and some `click` code in their `__init__` (or elsewhere that's loaded, but this is the cleanest way).

-For example, given a module called `akinaka_moo`, and a single command and file called `moo`, add these two lines in the appropriate places of `akinaka.py`:
+For example, given a module called `akinaka_moo`, and a single command and file called `moo`, add these two lines in the appropriate places of `akinaka`:

     from akinaka_update.commands import moo as moo_commands
     cli.add_command(moo_commands)